h0nzzz/Astra-Support/.github/ISSUE_TEMPLATE/psa.md

 ---
 name: PSA
 about: Got an announcement to make?
-Or something noteworthy that is not necessarily an issue but would be beneficial when shared with the Adonis community?
+Or something noteworthy that is not necessarily an issue but would be beneficial when shared with the Astra community?
 title: PSA
 labels: ''
 assignees: ''